Chinese New Year: Dates in the Chinese lunisolar calendar

 The Chinese calendar defines the lunisolar month containing the winter solstice as the eleventh month, meaning that Chinese New Year usually falls on the second new moon after the winter solstice (rarely the third, if an intercalary month occurs (Note: The next occurrence will be in 2033.)).
 In more than 96 percent of years, the Chinese New Year is the closest new moon to the beginning of spring (lichun) according to the calendar.
-In the Gregorian calendar, Chinese New Year occurs on the new moon that falls between 21 January and 20 February.
+In the Gregorian calendar, Chinese New Year occurs on the new moon that falls between 21 January and 20 February (Note: And in extremely rare cases, 21 February, such as in 2319, which would be the first occurrence since the 1645 calendar reform.).